skeeto/passphrase2pgp/README.md

 Just pipe the output straight into GnuPG:

-    $ passphrase2pgp -uid "Real Name <name@example.com>" | gpg --import
+    $ passphrase2pgp -u "Real Name <name@example.com>" | gpg --import

-**The `-uid` argument is required.** It's also used as an input during key generation, so to reproduce the same key, you will need to use exactly the same passphrase *and* User ID.
+**Either `-u` or `-l` is required.** The `-u` argument is used during key generation, so to reproduce the same key you will need to use exactly the same passphrase *and* User ID.

+There are two modes of operation: key generation (`-K`, default) and detached signatures (`-S`).

-Use `-help` for an option listing:
+Use `-h` for an option listing:

-    Usage of passphrase2pgp:
+    Usage of ./passphrase2pgp:
+      -K	output a new key (default true)
+      -S	output detached signature for input
+      -a	use ASCII armor
+      -f	also show fingerprint
+      -h	print this help message
+      -i string
+        	read passphrase from file
+      -l string
+        	load key from file instead
+      -n	use current time as creation date
+      -p	only output public key
+      -r int
+        	number of repeated passphrase prompts (default 1) -s	also output encryption subkey
-      -date int
+      -t int
         	creation date (unix epoch seconds)
-      -fingerprint
-        	also show fingerprint
-      -load string
-        	load key from file instead of generating
-      -now
-        	use current time as creation date
-      -paranoid
-        	paranoid mode
-      -passphrase-file string
-        	read passphrase from file
-      -public
-        	only output public key
-      -repeat uint
-        	number of repeated passphrase prompts (default 1) -sign
-        	output detached signature for input
-      -subkey
-        	also output an encryption subkey
-      -uid string
+      -u string
-        	key user ID (required)
+        	user ID for the key
+      -x	paranoid mode

 Per the OpenPGP specification, **the Key ID is a hash over both the key and its creation date.** Therefore using a different date with the same